Finding and Fixing Apostrophe Errors

 The Watsons' home

-To use the apostrophe to show possession, follow the guidelines below.
+To use the apostrophe to show possession, follow these guidelines:

-For 25 of the 26 letters of the alphabet, the rule is simple: When a noun does not end in s, use apostrophe + s.
+When a noun does not end in s, use Apostrophe + S.

 The lollipop belonging to Elena = Elena's lolllipop